cashewe/llun/README.md

 - `check`, a command line tool for providing a linting-esque review of code using a user specified LLM
 - `context`, which creates or updates AGENTS or copilot-instructions files with the users selected rules
-- `llun-mcp`, which can be directly called by MCP agents to access user selected rules or perform reviews

 ## Quick Start